DeJon Jarreau and Kelvin Sampson's player-coach relationship was one of college basketball's best stories last season. (Photo by F. Carter Smith)

 Justin Gorham can be a near Dennis Rodman-level rebounder for Houston.
 (Photo by F. Carter Smith)

-University of Houston basketball coach Kelvin Sampson and assistant coach Kellen Sampson have the program at a new level.
+No one has to tell University of Houston basketball coach Kelvin Sampson and assistant Kellen Sampson about the importance of masking.
+COVID Sports are a reality.
 (Photo by F. Carter Smith)

 University of Houston's basketball team is close-knit unit.
 (Photo by F. Carter Smith)